-Now let’s switch to a different domain: airline information—more specifically, information about flights, aircraft, and employees.
+Let’s consider the problem of designing a database of airline information—more specifically, information about flights, aircraft and employees.

-The following is an ER diagram for this domain:
+The following is an ER diagram for this problem domain:

 Here are some facts about the diagram: